4 ways to save money in 2020

 Look at revolut or similar online debit cards as your daily cash wallet, instead of your current account.
-You can set up different budgets, which makes it easy to analyse how much you spend, and what you’re buying.
+You can set up different budgets on there, which makes it easier to see how much you spend, and what you’re buying.

-Stop using cash as much as possible.
+Stop using cash as much as possible, and use your card instead.
 At the end of the month, you can easily see where you spent money instead of multiple cash withdrawals.

 Open a savings account.
 There are plenty to choose from, each with different features.
 After working out your budget for the month, move the savings amount into the account straight away.
 This will remove the temptation to spend.